asantagata/fruit-ui/router/README.md

 This attribute can be given using `dataset: {receivePageChanges: true}`.

+### The `hashchange` event

+Similarly, elements can have `data-receive-hash-changes` to receive the `hashchange` event, on which `event.detail.hash` can be accessed as the new hash.
+(This is not an instance of the canonical `hashchange` event, which `navigateHash` and `navigate` do not fire.)

+Note that if the browser back/forward buttons are used, the `pagechange` event will be fired even if only the hash was changed.

 ## The `getPage` function

 This returns the current path.
 Note that hashes and opening slashes are automatically removed, so after `navigate('/about#contact')`, a `getPage()` call will return `'about'`.

+### The `getHash` function

+This returns the current hash.
+Note that opening hashes (#) are automatically removed.

-More thorough documentation for FRUIT Router will be available shortly [here](https://asantagata.github.io/fruit-ui/?page=router-index).
+More thorough documentation for FRUIT Router is available [here](https://asantagata.github.io/fruit-ui/?page=router-index).